Pietermaritzburg Kwazulu-natal, South Africa Travel Guide

 Reduce single-use waste for daily beverages.

-Charge small devices with renewable energy.
+Charge small devices with green energy.

 Minimize environmental impact with biodegradable products.